-19. Member associations (Unions and other member representative bodies) will be invited to nominate six candidates in writing to be put forward into the selection process with SPPA approving final appointments.
-Nominees need not be union members and should aim to reflect a split of active, deferred and pensioner status.
-In the event the SPPA does not make the final appointment a re-nomination will be made.
+20. Member representatives (Unions and other member representative bodies) will be invited to nominate three candidates in writing to be put forward into the selection process with the Scheme manager approving final appointments.
+Nominees need not be union members.
+Per Section 5, member representatives should aim to reflect a split of active, deferred and pensioner status.

-20. Employer representative bodies will be invited to nominate six candidates in writing to be put forward into the selection process with SPPA approving final appointments.
-In the event the SPPA does not make the final appointment a re-nomination will be made.
+21. Employer representatives: employer representative bodies will be invited to nominate three candidates in writing to be put forward into the selection process with the scheme manager approving final appointments.

-21. Members may resign from the Pension Board by giving a minimum of three months' notice in writing to SPPA and the Independent Chair.
+22. Members may resign from the pension board by giving a minimum of three months' notice in writing to the independent Chair.

-22. If a performance issue (performance management mechanism to be agreed by the Pension Board collectively) is identified in relation to any member of the Pension Board, the Chair can recommend to SPPA that the member be removed from the Pension Board with immediate effect.
-The final decision rests with SPPA.
+23. If a performance issue (performance management mechanism to be agreed by the Pension Board collectively) is identified in relation to any member of the Pension Board, the Chair can recommend to the scheme manager their removal from the Pension Board.

-23. Should any vacancies arise on the Pension Board, SPPA will, in consultation with the Chair, take immediate steps to ensure that it is filled by using the member and employer nomination process set out above.
+24. Should any vacancies arise on the Pension Board, the Chair and Vice Chair will take immediate steps to ensure that it is filled by using the member and employer nomination process agreed for the initial population of the Pension Board.